v4ex/License/README.md

 # Cost
 1. Royalty exempt for the first US$1,000,000 of lifetime gross revenue your product makes.
-2. 5% royalty of gross revenue when your product succeeds.
+2. 5% royalty of gross revenue when your product succeeds in version 1.0 which mainly used in modules, libraries.
+3. 25% royalty of gross revenue when your product succeeds in version 2.0 which mainly used in applications, whole solutions.

 # Permissions